dougeby/IntuneDocs/intune/end-user-company-portal-messages.md

 > [!NOTE]
 > The following information applies only on devices with Android 6.0+.

-At different points in the enrollment process, end users will see two different messages that could be cause for concern.
+Understand the different messages that end users may see in the Company Portal.
+These message are commonly displayed at different points in the enrollment process.
+Learn where the messages appear, what the messages mean, and what happens if users deny access.
+Additionally, learn how to best explain the messages to users.

 - __Allow Company Portal to make and manage phone calls?__
 - __Allow Company Portal to access photos, media, and files on your device?__